 A Notary is a qualified lawyer and public officer whose primary role is to authenticate and certify signatures for use overseas.

-Notaries are appointed by the Court of Faculties of the Archbishop of Canterbury and are regulated by the Master of the Faculties.
+Notaries are appointed by the Court of Faculties of the Archbishop of Canterbury and are regulated through the Faculty Office of the Archbishop of Canterbury.

 A Notary uses a personal seal and signature which are recognised as confirmation of the facts in the document which can be used as evidence of a responsible legal officer.
 Documents dealt with by a Notary are called notarial acts.